SH-OToS/ConsoleTooter/README_Eng.md

 3. The character string used in the shell must be enclosed in ""
 4. An execution result can't be trusted.
 ## About Get_Api.sh
-Get_Api.sh is sh which can take an API interactively
+Get_Api.sh is sh which can take an API interactively.
+However, it is Japanese.